open main page here with limited thumbnails open main page here with ALL thumbnails

 more veneer --- accurate color this time, but with just a shade too much red (it's really more the color of the large sheet directly above)

-several pics all from the same large sheet of tamo veneer --- there is slightly too much green and not quite enough red in these pics
+several pics all from the same large sheet of tamo veneer --- I had a bit of trouble with the color correction, but these are very close to being accurate, with just a little too much red in the pics

 planks